jotunskij/PongC/README.md

 - More flexible handling of message parameters
 - More flexible handling of player numbers
 - Hardcoded configuration
-- UDP for performance perhaps
+- More robust socket programming
 - Refactoring - message handling, function size..
 - Batch messaging (because of multiball)
 - VR support ;)